 Going to the movies is pricey – unless you time it right.
 On Mondays, tickets are $7 before 4pm and $9 after at Cinema Nova, and $8.50 all day at Kino Cinema.
 Sit back, relax, and enjoy millions of dollars in movie-making for peanuts.

-4. Tuesday night burlesque and comedy at Speakeasy HQ
+4. Tuesday and Thursday night burlesque and comedy at Speakeasy HQ

 Speakeasy HQ knows you don’t have to splash a lot of cash for a good time.
-Tuesday Night Burlesque and Comedy also features jazz, circus and sideshow acts: four hours of vaudeville-style entertainment for just $9.
+Their Tuesday and Thursday nights Burlesque and Comedy sessions also features jazz, circus and sideshow acts: four hours of vaudeville-style entertainment for just $9.
 With happy hour drink specials and their tasty house nachos, it’s worth staying out on a school night.

 6. Swim at Melbourne City Baths